 The Netflix description of the movies is worse.
 One of the movies refers to him as Yu Yu Hakusho, the other Yu Yu Urameshi, and the series itself correctly identifies him as Yusuke Urameshi.

-Anime fans have a meme from the period where TNA Wrestling advertised the Dark Tournament video game with color commentator Taz proclaiming "Yu Yu Hakusho!
-I love that guy!" in each and every add.
+Anime fans have a meme from the period where WWE Smackdown advertised the Dark Tournament video game with color commentator Taz proclaiming "Yu Yu Hakusho!
+I love that guy!" in each and every ad.

 Tokyo Pop is guilty of this; in their translation of Tokyo Mew Mew, Mew Ichigo was initially referred to as if "Mew Mew" was her name.
 In fact, "Mew Mew" is a title granted to all the series' Magical Girls.
 When the group is given the name "Tokyo Mew Mew" in the second volume, the translators realized their mistake and started calling her Mew Ichigo.
 Too bad they didn't fix everything, though.

 Due to the title, there's confusion over the name of the protagonist in Mahou Sensei Negima!.
-It's "Negi", not "Negima" (and as of this writing, the author has not given a reason why there is an extra "ma" in there). *
+It's "Negi", not "Negima" (and as of this writing, the author has not given a reason why there is an extra "ma" in there). note Also, the extra "ma" is written with a hiragana character, while the protagonist's name is written with katakana characters "ne" and "gi", which further underlines the fact that this is actually a compound word.
+The only time it's mentioned is during a Title Drop.
+Negi's friends briefly call themselves the "Negima Club" until Evangeline makes them change it.
+See the manga's Fridge Brilliance page for a possible (spoilerific) reason for the -ma at the end.

 The manga Rin isn't named after a character, but is a kanji used to refer to something that gives one shivers of awe.